 Call Us - 02 9415 2777

-When you have a missing tooth, the supporting jawbone can suffer from resorption, a breakdown of the jaw bone that worsens with time.
-This is because each day your teeth gently touch each other, prompting the bone underneath each tooth to keep rebuilding and maintaining its density.
+When you have a missing tooth, the supporting jawbone can suffer from resorption — a breakdown of the jaw bone that worsens with time.
+Each day, your teeth gently touch each other, prompting the bone underneath each tooth to keep rebuilding and maintaining its density.
 A missing tooth stops this rebuilding of bone.

 Resorption weakens the jaw and changes a person’s appearance, giving the face a ‘sunken’ look.
-Apart from the aesthetic factors, chronic pain in the jaw joint (TMJ) may result as the gaps make it possible for the remaining teeth to shift position which causes bite relationship problems with the opposing teeth.
+Apart from the aesthetic factors, chronic pain in the jaw joint (TMJ) may result, as the gaps make it possible for the remaining teeth to shift position, causing bite relationship problems with the opposing teeth.

-If you have missing teeth, you are probably all-too-well aware of problems with chewing your food, particularly raw fruits and vegetables, and the loss of self-confidence associated with this.
+If you have missing teeth, you are probably well aware of problems with chewing your food — particularly raw fruits and vegetables — and the loss of self-confidence associated with this.
 One way to get back your confidence and maintain the overall health of your smile is with a bone graft for dental implants.

-Dentures are one tooth replacement option but they allow the bone that used to surround your teeth to fade away because a removable denture puts pressure directly on the bone surface resulting in bone wear and inevitably, because of this, the denture starts to lose its fit and can slip and slide when you speak or eat.
+Dentures are one tooth replacement option, but they may allow the bone that used to surround your teeth to fade away.
+This is because a removable denture puts pressure directly on the bone surface, resulting in bone wear and inevitably causing the denture to start to lose its fit, slip and slide when you speak or eat.

-Implants are a better long term option for most people, but prompt action to replace the missing tooth is important as the gradual loss of jawbone which is required to support the implants can lead to more expensive treatment as bone grafting surgery may be required to stabilise the implant.
+Dental implants are a better long term option for most people, but prompt action to replace the missing tooth is important, as the gradual loss of jawbone required to support the implants can lead to more expensive treatment — bone grafting surgery may be required to stabilise the implant.
 With modern procedures, it’s even possible to create same-day teeth implants!

 At CARE Dentistry, we offer a number of bone grafts for dental implants if there isn’t sufficient material to support a tooth replacement.
-One of these is a procedure known as Guided Bone Regeneration which uses a membrane over the graft site that further encourages new bone to growth.
+One of these is a procedure known as Guided Bone Regeneration, which uses a membrane over the graft site that further encourages new bone to grow.
 It also thwarts the development of scar tissue in the grafted area.

-We can also perform sinus augmentation which is where bone is added to the upper jaw area around the premolar and molar teeth.
-The ultimate aim of this delicate procedure is to have enough bone in the targeted location to then support a dental implant which can also be done at our centre.
+We can also perform sinus augmentation, where the bone is added to the upper jaw area around the premolar and molar teeth.
+The ultimate aim of this delicate procedure is to have enough bone in the targeted location to support a dental implant — a service we also offer at our Sydney centre.